Australian rules football in China: Local Leagues

+Clubs

 History

 Chinese Australians have been playing Australian rules football since the late 19th century.
+In 1882, 17-year-old Henry George Chin Kit made his debut for the Ironbark Football Club against Charing Cross in the Bendigo Football League.
 The Ballarat Chinese Football Premiership was covered extensively between 1892 and 1896, in local newspapers.

+A widely published 1939 editorial highlighted a very positive response to the game from a group of visiting Chinese delegates, one of which proposed that China should adopt the game.

-The first recorded match in Hong Kong was in 1939 played by the RAN.
+The first recorded match in Hong Kong was in 1939 played by the Royal Australian Navy.
 At least two papers posted positive reviews of the matches:

 Matches were played by Australian Naval Reservists in 1940, there was hope that local Chinese would take up the game.
+In July 1940, a match was played at Kowloon at the Police Club grounds.

+Late 20th Century

+In 1984 the South Australian National Football League announced a plan to sell rights to its matches to China to an audience of around 70 million including translations.

 The Hong Kong Dragons Australian expatriate team was formed in 1990, and have been one of Asia's most successful Australian rules football clubs since this time.
 The Dragons play against other Asian teams regularly and have competed at all Asian Australian Football Championships to date.
 Auskick, the Australian football program for juniors, grew in Hong Kong in the early 2000s after two Victorian expatriate families managed to secure official support and equipment from the AFL in Australia.
 The Dragons also coordinate an Auskick juniors program.
 Players trained at the iconic grounds at Happy Valley as well as the Australian International School Hong Kong (AISHK).

 A junior program called the Gobi Desert AFL existed at a primary school in Hami, Xinjiang in the 1990s, but this has now disappeared.

 A club was established in Shanghai under the name of the Shanghai Tigers in 2002.
 The Tigers have a playing list consisting mainly of expatriate Australians, with some British, American and South African players as well.

 Australian rules was first played in Beijing in 2004, with the foundation of the Australian Expatriate team, the Beijing Bombers.

 In city of Suzhou in 2007, 18 schools had introduced the sport into their curriculum.

 The sister city relationship between Tianjin and Melbourne saw the beginnings of football development in 2005.
 By 2007, a development organisation called the AFL China had been formed, with Tianjin Normal University having two Australian football teams at its main campuses.
 The Tianjin program was sponsored by the Melbourne Football Club and the Melbourne City Council, through links formed by former Melbourne Lord Mayor John So.